 Hey, nice to meet you!

-I’m a fourth-year Electrical and Computer Engineering and Computer Science student at The University of Texas at Austin.
+I’m a senior Electrical Engineering and Computer Science student at The University of Texas at Austin.

-I’m a research assistant studying human-robot interaction in the Robotics Lab at UT Austin working with Andrea Thomaz and Scott Niekum.
-I have experience in behavior architectures, perception, planning, and machine learning.
+I’m a robotics research assistant in the Robotics Lab at UT Austin.
+I have experience in behavior architectures, perception, planning, navigation, manipulation, and machine learning.

 I enjoy working on “real world computing” — specifically robotics, computer graphics, and computer vision.
 Computer graphics is how we see machines currently, computer vision is how machines see the world, and robots are how machines interact with the world.

-I like researching human-robot interaction because I’m interested in this interaction between people and artificial intelligence!
+I like robotics because I’m interested in this interaction between people and artificial intelligence!
 I’m interested in understanding how people interact with each other and technology, understanding why we think interacting with robots seems so “robotic”, and using that understanding to make robots seem a little less “robotic”.
 A summary of my technical interests are below:

 - Human–Robot Interaction